tt-rss/tt-rss.github.io/docs/Plugins.md

 <https://github.com/feediron/ttrss_plugin-feediron>

-#### A simple plugin to assist in the display of images from NASA's Astronomy Picture of the Day feed in TT-RSS
+#### A simple plugin to assist in the display of images from NASA's Astronomy Picture of the Day feed in tt-rss

 <https://github.com/joshp23/TTRSS-APOD-Fix>